Federal marijuana legalization: how far away is it?

 Once a bank flags that a business is even slightly close to the cannabis space, it will often freeze accounts and cease its relationship with the client.
 Any tangential connection to cannabis currently leaves a business at risk of sudden account closure.

-The Secure and Fair Enforcement Banking Act (S. 1323), also known as the Safe Banking Act, has been introduced to the legislature in updated formats since the 2021 session.
-If passed, this iteration of the bill would protect financial institutions that choose to serve the state-regulated marijuana industry.
+The Secure and Fair Enforcement Banking Act (S. 1323), also known as the Safe Banking Act, was introduced to the legislature in updated formats since the 2021 session.
+The bill would protect financial institutions that choose to serve the state-regulated marijuana industry if passed as written.

-When legalization looms in a new location, public health officials worry most about a rise in crime rates and car accidents.
-Following state legalization, data regarding crime and car accident rates in the locales and relation to dispensary proximity have shown otherwise.
+When legalization looms in a new location, public health officials worry most about rising crime rates and car accidents.
+Data regarding crime and car accident rates in the legal marijuana locales have shown otherwise.

-Legalizing adult use leads to a decrease in cannabis-related arrests, and a 2012 study showed no correlation between dispensaries and major crime in Sacramento, CA. A study of car accident data in Toronto indicated a decrease in accidents near cannabis dispensaries.
+Legalizing adult use leads to fewer cannabis-related arrests, and a 2012 study showed no correlation between dispensaries and Major crimes in Sacramento, CA. One study of car accident data in Toronto indicated fewer accidents near cannabis dispensaries.
 Data supports the notion that cannabis reform may not have a negative impact.

 Federal marijuana legalization likely on the horizon